-The textile industry is one of the largest industries in the world – producing on average 60 billion kilograms of fabric annually.
-Textile dyeing has become one of the most environmentally polluting industries on the planet – degrading water, air and soil in areas of production.
-Are you aware that 72 toxic chemicals have been identified in fresh water systems coming solely from textile dyeing?
+The textile industry is one of the largest industries in the world; producing an average of 60 billion kilograms of fabric annually.
+Textile dyeing has become one of the most polluting industries on the planet – degrading air, water, and soil in areas of production.
+Did you know that 72 toxic chemicals have been identified in fresh water systems coming solely from textile dyeing?

 Not so Natural Dyes:

-Until the mid 19th century the majority of dyes used were produced naturally.
-Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
-Synthetic dyes are more affordable, can be produced in a wider variety of colors, and are very easy to produce.
+Until the mid-nineteenth century, the majority of dyes used were produced naturally.
+Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856 – and since then synthetic dyes have dominated the industry.
+Synthetic dyes are more affordable, can be made in a wider variety of colors, and are very easy to produce.
 Unfortunately, the shift to synthetic dyes has been extremely detrimental to the health of our planet.
-The effects on our planet include: air, water and soil pollution.
+The negative effects of synthetic dyes on our planet include air, water, and soil pollution.